sachdev27/LAN-Network-Tool/README.md

 3. DOS Attack
 This module uses Scapy to launch a DOS attack on a target device.
 It sends a large number of packets to the target device, overwhelming it and causing it to crash or become unresponsive.
 This module should only be used for testing purposes on a network that you own.

-4. Internet Connection Diagnostic
-This module performs a series of tests to diagnose any issues with your Internet connection.
-It checks the ping time to a number of servers, tests for packet loss, and checks the download and upload speed.
-It returns a report of any issues found.
+4. Traceroute module: This module uses the CMDLine to perform a traceroute analysis of the network.
+It identifies the exact hop at which the packet is being dropped and provides the necessary information to diagnose the issue.

 ## ⛏️ Built Using <a name = "built_using"></a>